 Hover the cursor over the relevant bank account and from the sub-menu click the Configure Account command.

-Accounts - Bank/Credit Accounts - from the Action Box click Configure
+Accounts - Bank/Credit Accounts - from the action box symbol click Configure Account

 The account setup screen is presented displaying the set up as originally entered when the bank account was created.